ingridscience

 Discussion:

-Only iron (steel contains iron), also nickel and cobalt, are attracted to magnets.
+Only some metals are attracted to magnets: iron (steel contains iron), nickel and cobalt.

 With older students, maybe discuss how the electrons inside the atoms are aligned when something is magnetic.